 Finally, the rim around the jogwheels also serves as a channel indicator.
 You can select different colors for different channels and instantly have a visual reminder of what deck you are currently on.

 Flanking the jogwheels is the Key Sync button for matching keys between tracks, a Beat Sync button for auto beatmatching, a Vinyl Mode button, and a Slip Reverse button.

-At launch, the Pioneer OPUS-QUAD features support for rekordbox with direct plug-and-play compatibility.
-As for Serato fans, you’ll need to wait until summer in 2023.
+The Pioneer OPUS-QUAD features support for rekordbox and Serato DJ Pro with direct plug-and-play compatibility.

 Both rekordbox and Serato DJ Pro offer an extensive list of features.
 Still, I’m curious to see how tight the Serato integration is.
 Undoubtedly there will be a loss of some functionality.
 However, if you prefer Serato, you should still have access to the bulk of the features on the controller.

 Access to the two leading DJ software platforms.